 America's first and only University-based teaching and research center dedicated to exploring the moral foundations of capitalism.

-This week, CISC Executive Director C. Bradley Thompson is speaking to Clemson Business 101 students (a class all business majors are required to take) about the morality of capitalism.
-He is also giving these students the opportunity to read Ayn Rand's Atlas Shrugged, by giving them free copies of the book.
+CISC Executive Director C. Bradley Thompson spoke to several hundred Clemson Business 101 students (a class all business majors are required to take) about the morality of capitalism.
+He also gave these students the opportunity to read Ayn Rand's Atlas Shrugged, by giving them free copies of the book.

 Drawing inspiration from the Lyceum School founded by Aristotle in Ancient Greece, we have created a philosophically oriented academic program that presents students with ideas that are fundamental, timeless and life-changing.